mkysel/mkysel.github.io/_posts/2023-02-25-from-ugly-to-beautiful.md

 Eventually, in 2020, I began to investigate the possibility of moving my site to a proper hosting solution, such as AWS.
 However, as I quickly discovered, this option came with a hefty price tag.
 The cost of a properly hosted server, combined with the need for a distributed database, made this option simply unfeasible for me at the time.

+It's not just about hosting, maintaining WordPress can be a headache.
+While it's an amazing system, opting for a static website can offer several advantages.
+It's faster, easier to maintain, and more secure, making it a smart choice for those who value efficiency and security.

 In the end, I realized that something had to be done to address the ongoing issues with my site's performance and reliability.
 After careful consideration and research, I made the decision to migrate my site to Jekyll, a static site generator that promised faster load times and a more streamlined maintenance process.
 And while the process of migrating my site was not without its challenges, I can now say that I am thrilled with the improved performance and ease of use that Jekyll has brought to my blog.

+I chose GitHub Pages as my hosting solution, as I regularly use Git and GitHub in my daily work, and the added bonus of open-sourcing the content was a nice benefit for the community.

 ## The Long and Winding Road of Migrating to Markdown - According to the Internet